subnub/myDrive/README.md

   kylehoell/mydrive:latest
 ```

-> Directly passing in the environment variables
+Or directly pass in the environment variables

 ```shell
 docker run -d \